ridlees/goout-venue-listener/README.md

     * **PASSWORD** is password to your email
   * **RECEIVER_EMAIL** email is the email on which you send the new events
   * **VENUES** is the location of your *venues.txt* file
 3. Go to [Goout](https://goout.net) and visit venue you want to subscribe to.
 On it, click on **Upcoming Events** and copy the URL.
+(E.G. https://goout.net/cs/ankali/vzqivb/events/)
 4. Add it to *venues.txt*
 5. Repeat 3. and 4. for all venues you want.
+6. In main.py, change the line 62 to any text you want (E.G. "Ahoj Honzo, \n tady jsou tvé akce").
+Save the changes.

 ## Running

 * Go to the Goout venue listener folder and run `python3 main.py`.
 > It will go through all your venues and check all incoming events.
 On each run, it sends you all events that are not in the *events.db*.
-That can be quite a lot on first runs.
+That can be quite a lot on the first run.